clovisdanielcosta/netflix-interface/README.md

 ## :cloud: Deploy

-  Was used Heroku to publish this page and you can see it by click on the link below:
+  Was used GitHub.io to publish this page and you can see it by click on the link below:

   - [https://clovisdanielcosta.github.io/netflix-interface/](https://clovisdanielcosta.github.io/netflix-interface/)